 If you observe any of the following behaviors or symptoms of hearing loss, you should consider having your child’s hearing evaluated further by a certified audiologist.

 As a result of Early Hearing Detection and Intervention (EHDI) legislation enacted in 2000, most hospitals today screen for hearing loss before a newborn is discharged from the hospital.
 Follow-up testing may be recommended to confirm a suspected hearing loss is present and, if so, the type and nature of the loss.
 Most states offer early intervention up to age three through the local public school, healthcare, or family service systems.

 The treatment of hearing loss depends on the cause.
 A bacterial infection of the middle ear can be treated with antibiotics; blockages of the outer and middle ears can be cleared; damaged eardrums can be repaired surgically; and ossicles affected by otosclerosis can be replaced with artificial bones.
 Some causes of sensorineural hearing loss can also be improved.
 For example, an acoustic neuroma can be removed surgically.

 If there is no cure for the hearing loss (as with age-related hearing loss), a hearing aid for one or both ears usually helps most people, whether the hearing loss is the result of conductive or sensorineural problems.
 Many different types of hearing aids are available and the audiologist will advise as to which type best suits your needs.

 Cochlear implants can be particularly valuable for deaf children when they are implanted around the age of two or three, the time when language skills are developing fastest.

-Hearing loss or deafness does not affect a person's intellectual capacity or ability to learn.
+Hearing loss of deafness does not affect a person’s intellectual capacity or ability to learn.
 However, children who are either hard of hearing or deaf generally require some form of special education services in order to receive an adequate education.
 Such services may include:

 3417 Volta Place NW